Internships

 Translation Intern (HUNTER COLLEGE STUDENTS ONLY)

-Our Translation Internship supports CENTRO’s mission by ensuring accessibility to our research, educational and archival materials, and public-facing content in both Spanish and English.
+The Center for Puerto Rican Studies Education Unit is seeking a Translation Intern from Hunter College’s Spanish Translation and Interpretation Department for the Fall 2025 semester.
+Our Translation Internship supports CENTRO’s mission by ensuring accessibility to our research, educational, and archival materials, as well as public-facing content, in both Spanish and English.
 The goal of this internship is to help students develop professional translation skills in a real-world setting while gaining valuable experience in the field of language accessibility and cultural preservation.
 The intern will work closely with CENTRO’s Education Unit on projects involving the translation of lesson guides, educational activities, archival documents, outreach materials, and digital content.
 Interns will also assist in language accessibility efforts for public programming and bilingual communication.

 DUTIES & RESPONSIBILITIES: